Offal: Sweden

 Sweden has a version of the British black pudding called blodpudding (blood pudding).
 The Swedish analogue of Scottish haggis is called pölsa or lungmos (mashed lung).
 The Swedish pölsa is made of offal like liver or heart, onions, rolled barley and spices, and is served with boiled potatoes, fried eggs, and sliced beetroot.
 Blodpudding is mostly served sliced and fried with lingonberry preserve, grated carrot or cabbage, and fried bacon.
 Other popular offal dishes are levergryta (liver stew) and leverpastej (liver pâté).

 Finland

 Finland also has its own version of black pudding, mustamakkara (black sausage).
 There is also liver sausage, usually eaten as a spread on bread, similar to the Danish leverpostej.
 Liver is also eaten in various other forms including fried slices and minced liver patties.
 Liver casserole, traditionally made with minced liver, rice, butter, onions, egg, syrup, and usually, raisins used to be mainly a Christmas dish, but is now available and eaten all year round.
 Many traditional and modern game recipes use offal.
-One of the most popular offal dishes is verilettu (or veriohukainen or verilätty) which translates to blood pancake, a pan-fried thin bread-like snack traditionally enjoyed with lingonberry jam.
+One of the most popular offal dishes is verilettu (or veriohukainen or verilätty) which translates to blood pancake, a pan-fried thin bread-like snack traditionally eaten with lingonberry jam.
 Verilettu is common in Sweden and Norway, going by the name Blodplättar.